 October 2007 - Google #1 and in September 2006 - Yahoo #1

-Results staff featured the first ever AKC Canine Good Citizen Test in Michigan which was held in conjunction with Howell's Balloonfest!
+Results staff hosted the first ever AKC Canine Good Citizen Test in Michigan which was held in conjunction with Howell's Balloonfest!

 Trainer of the first certified hearing dog in Livingston County!